Uncertainty Quantification for Bayesian CART: Inference with (Dyadic) Bayesian CART

 As $\ell_\infty$ dominates $\|\cdot\|_\infty$, it is enough to derive results for the $\ell_\infty$--loss.

-Given a tree $\mT\in\bT$, and recalling that trees in $\cT$ have depth at most $L:=L_{max}=\lfloor \log_2{n}\rfloor $, we consider a generalized tree-shaped prior $\Pi$ on the {\sl internal wavelet} coefficients, recalling the notation $\cT_{int}'$ from Section \ref{tree_wavelet_prior},
+Given a tree $\mT\in\bT$, and recalling that trees in $\bT$ have depth at most $L:=L_{max}=\lfloor \log_2{n}\rfloor $, we consider a generalized tree-shaped prior $\Pi$ on the {\sl internal wavelet} coefficients, recalling the notation $\cT_{int}'$ from Section \ref{tree_wavelet_prior},

-where $\pi(\b_\mT)$ is a distribution to be chosen on $\RR^{|\mT_{int}'|}$, not necessarily of product form.
+where $\pi(\b_\mT)$ is a law to be chosen on $\RR^{|\mT_{int}'|}$, not necessarily of a product form.
 This is a generalization of \eqref{eq:prior_beta}, which allows for {\em correlated} wavelet coefficients (e.g. the $g$-prior).
-Similarly, let $\X_\mT$ denote the vector of ordered responses $X_{lk}$ in \eqref{eq:model2} for $(l,k)\in\mT_{int}'$.
+Let $\X_\mT$ denote the vector of ordered responses $X_{lk}$ in \eqref{eq:model2} for $(l,k)\in\mT_{int}'$.
 From the white noise model, we have